Take action for refugees

 “I had just mobilised to meet new arrivals at the Doro reception centre to conduct Psychological First Aid and psychoeducation sessions when I received the instruction to halt our activities,” said Elizabeth Nyapito.
 She serves as a Mental Health and Psychosocial Support Officer with JRS in Maban, South Sudan.
 “Those waiting for our support were left stranded, filled with questions, as they knew that JRS had always been their reliable lifeline within the camp.”

-We estimate that this required work stop could adversely impact over 100,000 refugees and displaced people, preventing displaced children from going to school, threatening the future of young refugees whose skill-development programmes have been suspended and placing undue stress on women who can no longer access psychosocial support.
+This adversely impacts underserved communities, preventing displaced children from going to school, threatening the future of young refugees whose skill-development programmes have been suspended and placing undue stress on women who can no longer access psychosocial support.

-As we respond to this new reality, one thing is clear: “We are not just a service provider—we are an organisation that walks with refugees.
+As we navigate through this new reality, one thing is clear: “We are not just a service provider—we are an organisation that walks with refugees.
 In times of crisis, we stand in unwavering solidarity with those forced to flee,” in the words of JRS International Director, Michael Schopf SJ.
 “Withdrawing dignity from one group today can lead to the same happening to all of us tomorrow.”